mongodb/docs/source/includes/command/atlas-networking-peering.rst

 Related Commands
 ----------------

+* :ref:`atlas-networking-peering-create` - Create a connection with AWS, Azure and Google Cloud.
-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-networking-peering-delete` - Remove the specified peering connection from your project.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-networking-peering-list` - Return the details for all network peering connections for your project.
+* :ref:`atlas-networking-peering-watch` - Watch the specified peering connection in your project until it becomes available.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   create </command/atlas-networking-peering-create>
+   delete </command/atlas-networking-peering-delete>
+   list </command/atlas-networking-peering-list>
+   watch </command/atlas-networking-peering-watch>